skyzyx/rg35xx-garlicos-macos-instructions/docs/bin-cue-chd.en_us.md

 ## Running a shell script, for the _nearly-absolute beginner_

-You're stiil in the Terminal app, and still inside the `bin-cue-chd-main` folder.
+You’re stiil in the Terminal app, and still inside the `bin-cue-chd-main` folder.
 Right?

 > **NOTE:** To check, type `pwd` and press enter/return.
 You should see a path that ends with `bin-cue-chd-main`.